TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PhpApi.rst

 trailing dot, while a single property is accessible by the property name itself.
 The example below gives more insight on this.

-If accessing TSconfig arrays, the PHP null coalescence operator :php:`??` is
+If accessing TSconfig arrays, the PHP null coalescing operator :php:`??` is
 useful: TSconfig options may or not be set, accessing non-existent array keys in PHP would thus raise PHP notice level warnings.